a1anw0ng/allersafe/backend/allergen_detector/allergen_prompt.md

 **FIRST**: Verify that the image contains a food or consumer product package with visible labels, ingredients, or product information.
 If the image shows a person, animal, scenery, or anything other than a product package, return:
 {{"severity": "NotDetected", "allergens_detected": [], "warnings": "No food product detected.
 [Briefly describe what you see in the image instead, e.g., 'Image shows a person in an indoor setting']"}}

+**ONLY IF A PRODUCT IS DETECTED**: Perform a two-phase analysis:

+### Phase 1: Image Analysis
+Carefully examine the product packaging visible in the image:
+- Read all visible product names, brands, and labels
+- Analyze the ingredient list if visible
+- Look for any allergen warnings or statements on the packaging
+- Note any "Contains:", "May contain:", or facility warnings

+### Phase 2: Deep Background Research (Using Web Tool)
+Use the web search tool to conduct extensive research on the product:
-**ONLY IF A PRODUCT IS DETECTED**: Carefully examine the product packaging, ingredient list, and any visible text.
-Search online for complete ingredient information if the image doesn't show full details.
-Return only valid JSON format.
+- Search for complete ingredient information if not fully visible in the image
+- Research the manufacturing company to identify:
+  - Other products they manufacture that may contain allergens from the user's profile
+  - Whether their processing facility also processes any of the user's allergens
+  - Any cross-contamination risks or recalls related to allergens
+- Look for allergen-related warnings or advisories for this specific product
+- YOU MUST **directly cite any links or sources used** in your warnings response

+**Important**: Return only valid JSON format with detailed warnings explaining your findings and citing sources.
+- YOU MUST **directly cite any links or sources used** in your warnings response

 Required JSON format:
 {{"severity": "Safe|Caution|Dangerous|NotDetected", "allergens_detected": [], "warnings": "detailed explanation"}}